abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

-It’s important to reflect on the habits we have, to ask ourselves, *Does this habit help to make the mind more peaceful, or does it tend to make the mind more agitated?* The Thai *kruba ajahns* often use the phrase *plien nisai*, which means to change our habits.
+It’s important to reflect on the habits we have, to ask ourselves, *Does this habit help to make the mind more peaceful, or does it tend to make the mind more agitated?* The Thai Forest ajahns often use the phrase *plien nisai*, which means “to change habits.”
 In the Thai Forest Tradition there is a strong emphasis on changing one’s unskillful habits.
-Our chanting includes the “*Ten
-Subjects for Frequent Recollection by Monastics*,” where we recite, “I will strive to abandon my former habits.
+Our chanting includes the “*Ten Subjects for Frequent Recollection by Monastics* ,” where we recite, “I will strive to abandon my former habits.
 This should be reflected upon again and again by one who has gone forth.”
+(AN 10.48)

-Habits run deep and they’re very difficult to change.
+Habits run deep, and they’re very difficult to change.
 But if we have a habit and notice that it’s causing us to be agitated, or if we are habitually irritated by something, we can use the Buddha’s teachings any time of the day to change our direction.